-This register represents the 8-bit (0d- 255d) jerk low threshold to determine if a tap is detected.
+The Tap Threshold Low (TTL) register represents the 8-bit (0- 255) jerk low threshold to determine if a tap is detected.
+The value is compared against the upper 8 bits of the 4g output value (independent of the actual g-range setting of the device).
 The Performance Index (PI) is the jerk signal that is expected to be greater than this threshold and less than the TTH threshold during single and double tap events.
 The Kionix recommended default value is 26 (0x1A).
-Note that to properly change the value of this register, the PC1 bit in CNTL1 must first be set to "0".
+See AN078 Getting Started for recommended settings.
+Note that to properly change the value of this register, the PC1 bit in CNTL1 register must first be set to "0"